-A being is said to be cognitive when he has the capacity to know or know, that is, he is a rational and thinking being.
-In such terms, the human being innately possesses the quality of being Cognoscente, since, through his nature, he performs the act of knowing.
+A being is cognizant when it has the ability to know or know, that is, it is a rational and thinking being.

-It should be clarified that the status of being cognoscente throughout history has been the subject of debate among various philosophical ideologies.
+The status of the knowing being throughout history has been the subject of debate among various philosophical ideologies.

-Some of the most outstanding philosophers who have touched on this subject have been:
+Some of the most prominent philosophers who have touched on this issue have been:

-- Plato, in his allegory to the cave where he states that the human being only perceives the shadows of reality.
+Plato, in his allegory to the cave where he states that human beings only perceive the shadows of reality.

-- Immanuel Kant, who states that the human being does not know an absolute truth, but the phenomenon of it.
+Immanuel Kant, who argues that the human being does not know an absolute truth, but the phenomenon of it.

-- Ernst von Glasersfeld, who establishes that the subject is the author and generator of his own reality.
+Ernst von Glasersfeld, who establishes that the subject is the author and generator of its own reality.